AlecDusheck/ephsproxy/readme.md

 After executing `npm install`, go over to the `/server` directory and run `npm run school-mac`.
 You may now use the `P.app` file in the project root to run the server.

+You may distribute the binaries freely as they do not require the NodeJS runtime on other computers; only you need it

 Next, install the unpacked Chrome extension that's located in `/extension`